Motorcycle riding down a city street

 Mind Visibility

-High-visibility jackets (HVJ) might not sound super cool, but neither is a serious injury.
+High-visibility jackets (HVJ) might not sound super cool, but neither does a serious injury.
 If you’re planning to ride in the dark or heavy weather, like fog, a HVJ is your best friend.

 Most motorcycles have some type of reflective design.
 Adding these reflective strips to your jacket, helmet, even your boots, adds an extra layer of motorcycle safety.